avanbussum/IGNProject/README.md

 This project was a huge learning experience.
 Despite the difficulties of being a student and time management I felt I put in work that I am content with and yet still excited to learn from and improve on.
 Having an open mindset helped me to learn React features I had never before implemented and reinforced in me the value of modularity and planning.
+I was able to learn from user input given by friends and family and be dynamic - sometimes its scary scrapping whole sections of code but knowing when to try a new direction proved to be incredinly valuable.
 I hope you can appreciate the work I put in and I would absolutely love feedback and am more than willing to answer any questions.
 Thank you for the time and consideration!

 ~ Alex